yzdxs/learn-anything/readme.md

 	- ✨ is same as ✔ in that I read / watched it but also liked it
 - and mark ⭐ as memorable nodes
 	- usually when annotating books
-- and 🔎 represent figures
+- I also use 🔎 to represent figures
 	- again usually used when annotating books
 	- like in the example below
 ![](http://i.imgur.com/AuNB2NC.png)